LinuxForHealth/FHIR/docs/src/pages/guides/BringYourOwnPersistence.md

 Similarly, FHIRPersistence implementations should check and honor the the `since` attribute (when valued).

 In addition to setting the MultiResourceResult success indicator and the resource version instances for the requested page, FHIRPersistence implementations must set the total number of versions for the requested resource (`FHIRPagingContext.setTotalCount(int)`) and a map of deleted resource versions (`FHIRHistoryContext.setDeletedResources()`) for the REST layer to properly construct the response bundle and accurately reflect which versions are deletes (rather than updates).

+The FHIRPersistence also supports whole system `_history`.
+If supported, `isChangesSupported` must return true, and `changes` must be implemented to return a list of ResourceChangeLogRecord DTOs.

 #### Search
 The [FHIR Search specification](https://www.hl7.org/fhir/R4/search.html) is sprawling and difficult to implement in its entirety.
 At the persistence layer, search requests will include a FHIRPersistenceContext with an embedded FHIRSearchContext and a Class object to indicate the resource type(s) to search on.